faces are always welcome!

 Stage 3: 8 shots offhand - slow fire.

 Stage 4: 9 shots seated - timed fire (70 seconds).

 Stage 5: 9 shots prone - timed fire (70 seconds).

 All shooting will be at 200 yards on the old 5-V target.

-U.S. Cavalry course used in the 1930's.
+U.S. Cavalry 1930's Course of Fire.
 Information: Buck Buckner

 Firearm: Model 1911 Pistol in 45acp.